fenago/puppet-course/quickstart/md/Lab_1.md

 1. First, it checks if the resource exists on the server.
 If not, Puppet creates it.
 In the example, we\'ve declared that the file `/tmp/hello.txt` should exist.
-The first time you run `sudo puppet apply`, this won\'t be the case, so Puppet will create the file for you.
+The first time you run `puppet apply`, this won\'t be the case, so Puppet will create the file for you.

 2. Then, for each resource, it checks the value of each attribute in